ChibiOS/ChibiOS/readme.txt

   (backported to 2.2.8).
 - FIX: Fixed broken TIM8 support in STM32 PWM driver (bug 3418620).
 - FIX: Fixed halconf.h file corrupted in some STM32 demos (bug 3418626).
+- NEW: Added an unified registers file for STM32: stm32.h.
+This file includes the appropriate vendor file then adds its own additional definitions.
 - NEW: Added demo for the ST STM32F4-Discovery kit.
 - NEW: STM32F4xx ADC driver implementation.
 - NEW: Added initialization of the NVIC VTOR register to all Cortex-Mx (v7M)